inconsistent-dg/AC-Modding/SysDVR.md

 description: Learn SysDVR to stream your Switch to your PC
 ---

-<sub>Last updated: June 25, 2021.
+<sub>Last updated: Feb 12, 2022.
 If anything's changed, sorry!
 LMK on Discord.</sub>

 <sup>It should also be noted that most of the information here was *obviously* taken from the [wiki](https://github.com/exelix11/SysDVR/wiki/), but to make things easier to understand.</sup>

 Streaming your Switch to your computer is possible without needing any additional hardware, like a capture card.
 This is possible with a cross platform <sup><sub>(PC, Mac, Linux)</sub></sup> homebrew app called SysDVR, being developed by [exelix11](https://github.com/exelix11) The only thing you need is Custom Firmware, your common sense and your parents permission!

 It is important to note that only games supporting video capture will work with SysDVR, so if you planned to stream a game that doesn't support it, you're out of luck and need to buy a capture card.
-[You can read this page to see if the game you're trying to stream is compatible.](../pages/gamesw-video-capture.md)
+[You can read this page to see if the game you're trying to stream is compatible.](./pages/gamesw-video-capture)

 <big>**Table of Contents**</big>